Skip to content

 Leadership, Management and Administration

 Dr. Renwick’s leadership, management and administration activities have progressed on an upwards trajectory over time.
 Initially at The University of Strathclyde, Doug was Course Director of the Diploma in HRM (1996-1998) and Course Director of the Certificate in Personnel Programmes (1998-2000).
-Then at The University of Sheffield, he was a: Selector of Undergraduate Admissions for Management Degrees (2001-2003); Senior Selector of Undergraduate Admissions for Management Degrees (2003-2004); Dissertations Officer for the MSc. in HR Strategy (2001-2004); Course Director of the MSc. in HR Strategy (2004-2005); Acting Course Director of the MSc. in HRM (2007-2008); Local CIPD Branch Liaison Officer (2006-2010); Course Director of Dual Degrees in Management (2010-2013); and Programme Director of the MSc. in HRM (2015-2016).
+Then at the University of Sheffield, he was a: Selector of Undergraduate Admissions for Management Degrees (2001-2003); Senior Selector of Undergraduate Admissions for Management Degrees (2003-2004); Dissertations Officer for the MSc. in HR Strategy (2001-2004); Course Director of the MSc. in HR Strategy (2004-2005); Acting Course Director of the MSc. in HRM (2007-2008); Local CIPD Branch Liaison Officer (2006-2010); Course Director of Dual Degrees in Management (2010-2013); and Programme Director of the MSc. in HRM (2015-2016).

 Career overview

 Prior to entering academia, Doug gained industry experience at Motorola Limited (from 1991-1995).
 There, his work in Corporate Administration included managing the accounts of the Rank Organisation (films, cinemas, leisure & travel), Forte Group (hotels) and members the UK Royal Family, e.g. the late Lady Diana Spencer, Her Royal Highness The Princess of Wales and the late Her Majesty The Queen Elizabeth The Second, Queen of the United Kingdom and Commonwealth Realms.
-Before joining Nottingham, Dr. Renwick was previously on the faculties of Sheffield Business School, The University of Sheffield (where he gained his PhD on inter-management work relationships) and The University of Strathclyde.
-He published his first journal article before he started his PhD in the Industrial Relations Journal (ABDC grade A and CABS 3) in 1998 with no changes required.
-He has since published eight journal articles, one book, five chapters and six case studies from his PhD - some 20 outputs in total.
+Before joining Nottingham, Dr. Renwick was previously on the faculties of Sheffield Business School, the University of Sheffield (where he gained his PhD on inter-management work relationships) and the University of Strathclyde.
+He published his first journal article before he started his PhD in the Industrial Relations Journal (ABDC grade A & CABS 3) in 1998 with no changes required.
+He has since published eight journal articles, one book, five chapters and six case studies from his PhD, some 20 outputs in total.

 Research areas